chadblack/history580/info/syllabus.md

 **week 8: Text Analysis**   (9 October 2013)

+** Proposal's Due!!
+Short proposal pitches: Five minutes each telling the group about your poposals.
+Tell us which one you plan to finish.

 *Readings:*

 *  Matthew Jockers, *Macroanalysis*.
 *  Chad Black, [Clustering with Compression](http://parezcoydigo.wordpress.com/2011/10/09/clustering-with-compression-for-the-historian/)
 *  Ted Underwood [The Stone and the Shell](http://tedunderwood.com)-- pick some of the posts off of his list of better posts.